-Excel has a row limit that is 1,048,576 according to Microsoft Support (2021).
+Excel has a row limit that is 1,048,576 according to Microsoft Tech Community.
 If it is not enough for you, if your data exceeds the limit, then your file will not be opened.
 A message saying “File not loaded completely” will be popped up.
-Is there any way to increase your worksheet capacity, i.e., to increase the Excel row limit?
+Is there any way to increase the Excel row limit?
 We will discuss that in this article.

 Download Practice Workbook